+2017 EXTENT AND CONSERVATION STATUS

+Gold Coast

-2017 EXTENT AND CONSERVATION STATUS Gold Coast One of the least common types of eucalypt vegetation types both historically and currently.
-The current extent of this vegetation type on the Gold Coast is 28 hectares.
+VT 4d was the fifth-most common vegetation type in the Gold Coast City area prior to clearing, and is the sixth-most common today, with 48% of its original extent remaining.
+The current extent\ of this vegetation type on the Gold Coast is 3,480 hectares.

 1 HECTARE (HA) = 2.46 ACRES ≅ THE SIZE OF AN INTERNATIONAL RUGBY FIELD

-Extent as mapped in 2017.
+\ Extent as mapped in 2017.
 Includes remnant vegetation only.
-Does not include disturbed remnant or regrowth Queensland The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.11.27) as being 'Endangered'.
-LIKELIHOOD OF BECOMING EXTINCT (in QLD) due to biodiversity loss/degradation MOST LIKELY LEAST LIKELY Endangered Of Concern Least Concern USEFUL RESOURCES City of Gold Coast website: Environmental weeds and invasive plants.
-Find out more about regional ecosystems at the Queensland Government Regional Ecosystems webpage.
-CREDITS Content - ngh Environmental and Jason Searle.
-Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper © Version 3, November 2020 THREATS Scribbly Gum Woodland on metasediments is now represented only at Pimpama, and is threatened by any future land clearing and development in this area.
-The area is also under threat from inappropriate fire (too frequent, low intensity fires).
-Not particularly prone to weed infestation, weeds develop mostly on the margins of fragmented areas.
-Common threats to all vegetation types Clearing Native vegetation is protected by Federal, State and local legislation.
+Does not include disturbed remnant or regrowth

+Queensland

+The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.11.25) as being of 'Of Concern'.

+LIKELIHOOD OF BECOMING EXTINCT (in QLD) due to biodiversity loss/degradation

+MOST LIKELY LEAST LIKELY Endangered Of Concern Least Concern

+USEFUL RESOURCES

+City of Gold Coast website: Environmental weeds and invasive plants.

+Find out more about regional ecosystems at the Queensland Government Regional Fcosystems webpage

+CREDITS

+Content - ngh Environmental and Jason Searle.
+Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper ©

+Version 3, November 2020

+THREATS

+Broad-leaved Spotted Gum - White Mahogany Woodland to Open Forest on Metasediments occurs on ridges in areas surrounded by tall open forest in fertile areas, and benefits from more frequent, less intense fires than surrounding communities.
+However this community can still be burnt too often or intensely, which can result in erosion and desiccation of the soil layer.
+Timing of fire, and subsequent recovery of some ground cover is important to control erosion on the hilly terrain where this vegetation occurs.

+Common threats to all vegetation types

+Clearing

+Native vegetation is protected by Federal, State and local legislation.
 However, with increasing population growth in the region, Southeast Queensland is experiencing large amounts of vegetation clearing, particularly in areas designated for urban development.
 Protecting native vegetation on your property is one of the most beneficial things you can do to protect wildlife and the natural environment.

+Weeds

-Weeds Environmental weeds are the second biggest threat to our natural environment after land clearing.
-Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by: - out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - increasing the risk of destructive wildfire, - often being toxic to people and animals.
-Fire • Very broadly, vegetation types are either adapted to fire or fire sensitive.
-Fire can become a threat if: - it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.
+Environmental weeds are the second biggest threat to our natural environment after land clearing.
+Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by:

+- out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - increasing the risk of destructive wildfire, - often being toxic to people and animals.

+Fire

+Very broadly, vegetation types are either adapted to fire or fire sensitive.
+Fire can become a threat if:

+- it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.

+Grazing

+The grazing of animals like cattle, horses, goats and feral animals such as deer can cause trampling or loss of diversity of seedlings and compact soil, preventing natural regeneration.

+Collecting